 Mondays 5:00-7:40pm Select Course Topics: - Trans activism and political organizing - Trans & medical care - Global trans cultures - Trans in literature and film - Feminist and queer approaches to trans

 This morning CWGS had a standing room only event for the Zero Discrimination Day, LGBTQ+ Diversity Matters.
 It was so successful that the Center plans on making it a CWGS signature event every year on Zero Discrimination Day.

 It's that time for CWGS students to submit their applications for the Elaine Gordon Scholarship in Women's Studies.
-The deadline for submission is March 13, 2017.
-Please click above for more details.
+The deadline for submission is Wednesday, March 14, 2018.

 Are you a FT student pursuing an FIU degree in a STEM field?
 Then this scholarship is for you - and the deadline is coming fast - Feb.
 9, 2018.
 Preference given to first generation students of Caribbean descent.

 On January 25th, 2018, the Center for Women's and Gender Studies hosted German Consul General, Annette Klein, to kick off FIU's inclusion in a global poster exhibition on "Women in STEM."
 The event was held in GC 355 and was standing-room only by the end of the event.

 Hosted on Thursday, Jan.
 25, the forum was moderated by Raquel Perez, instructor of Communications.
 The panel was comprised of Sharon “Sherry” Aaron, director of FIU’s Victim Empowerment Program; Victoria Burns, assistant professor of Women’s and Gender Studies; Dr. Antonio “Tony” Delgado, interim dean of students; Fred Blevens, a professor from the School of Communication + Journalism; and Shirlyon McWhorter, Title IX coordinator and director of Equal Opportunity Programs.